pitzl/multiCS/README.md

 ## Multiple Coulomb Scattering of electrons in matter

 F. Salvat, J.D.
 Martinez, R. Mayol, J. Parellada:

 A Monte Carlo program to simulate the penetration and energy loss of keV electrons through matter

 Computer Physics Communications 42 (1986) 93—104

-mcsda.f stored as AALC at the CPC program library in Belfast
+Code mcsda.f stored as AALC at the CPC program library in Belfast

 translated into Fortran 90 and C++
 - multics.f90  Fortran90
 - multicspp.cpp  plain C++
 - multics.cc with ROOT

+Successfully applied to scattering of GeV electrons in thin ( 0.1 mm to 5mm ) layers of silicon

+The energy loss calculation uses the original Landau theory (d sigma/d dE ~ 1/dE^2) without shell corrections and only approximates the widht and most probable value of the distribton, while the mean value is quite OK (Bethe-Bloch)

 ## bugs fixed from mcsda.f